 The number of shares of Class A common stock allocated to the Stock Option Plan is 15.7 million shares.
 The number of shares for which options or awards may be granted is subject to adjustment upon the occurrence of stock dividends, stock splits, mergers, consolidations and certain other changes in corporate structure or capitalization.
-As of the Record Date, there were 0.3 million shares subject to outstanding options under the Stock Option Plan, 2.3 million shares granted subject to vesting,3.5 million share grants had vested, 8.6 million shares had been issued upon the exercise of options under the plan, 1.3 million shares repurchased by the plan and 2.3 million shares remained available for additional grants under the plan.
+As of the Record Date, there were 0.3 million shares subject to outstanding options under the Stock Option Plan, 2.1 million shares granted subject to vesting, 4.3 million share grants had vested, 8.7 million shares had been issued upon the exercise of options under the plan, 1.5 million shares repurchased by the plan and 1.8 million shares remained available for additional grants under the plan.

 Restricted stock awards granted under the Stock Option Plan may be subject to vesting conditions based upon service or performance criteria as the Compensation Committee may specify.
 These specifications may include attainment of one or more performance targets.
 Shares acquired pursuant to such an award may not be transferred by the participant until vested.
 Unless otherwise provided by the Compensation Committee, a participant will forfeit any shares of restricted stock where the restrictions have not lapsed prior to the participant's termination of service with us.
 Participants holding restricted stock will have the right to vote the shares and to receive dividends paid, if any.
-However, those dividends or other distributions paid in shares will be subject to the same restrictions as the original award.
+However, stock dividends will be subject to the same restrictions as the original award.